-280. The existing obligations, cf. decision 13 January 2015, for Com4, Lycamobile, Network Norway, Phonero, TDC, Tele2, Telenor and Telia in the markets for voice call termination on individual public mobile communications networks (cf. chapter 4) will be repealed when the new decision enters into force.
+284. The existing obligations, cf. decision 13 January 2015, for Com4, Lycamobile, Network Norway, Phonero, TDC, Tele2, Telenor and Telia in the markets for voice call termination on individual public mobile communications networks (cf. chapter 4) are repealed when the new decision enters into force.